rangelife/one-second-dash/README.md

 go into config (http://192.168.1.251, admin/password)

-N.B. if you're repairing a failing button, go onto pi (with another laptop) and sudo service one-second-dash stop sudo NO_LAUNCH=1 ./doorbell.py

-... to stop launches from known name being reported by AD orange's wifi beacons when we change the name next.

 for a new button, you need to pick a NEW NAME which is not just a superset of the old ones, or the old actions will trigger! i.e. DON'T just stick 2 on the end or it will match the old rule.
 Maybe put numbers in the middle

-change BOTH Wifi Names to Sweepy New Name (allocate from table below), ensure channel 1, save, apply go to Wifi Security, unmask password and remember its password
+go to Wireless->Wireless Security, unmask password and remember its password go to Wireless->Basic Settings, change 2.4G Wifi Name to Sweepy New Name (allocate from table below), ensure channel 1, leave 5G as Sweepy Dashmaster, save, apply

 reconnect from laptop to new SSID via wifi.